mahmoud/calver/entries/users.md

 # Products

-From small to large, closed and open, many products have all profitted from incorporating calendar dates into their brands.
+From small to large, closed and open, many products have all profited from incorporating calendar dates into their brands.

 Project                         | CalVer Format      | Examples